Alvarinho (footballer)

-Álvaro Ricardo Faustino Gomes (born 3 September 1990), known as Alvarinho, is a Portuguese professional footballer who plays as a winger for Moncarapachense.
+Álvaro Ricardo Faustino Gomes (born 3 September 1990), known as Alvarinho, is a Portuguese former professional footballer who played as a winger.

 He played five Primeira Liga games for Paços de Ferreira and Farense, nearly a decade apart, as well as 37 matches and four goals in the second tier for the latter.
 Abroad, he represented three clubs in the Polish Ekstraklasa, winning the national cup with Zawisza Bydgoszcz in 2014.

 Club career

 Early career

 Born in Faro, Algarve, Alvarinho began his career at hometown club S.C.
 Farense in 2009 before a transfer to F.C.
 Paços de Ferreira a year later.
 He made his professional debut in his only Primeira Liga appearance for the latter, a 5–1 home win over Académica de Coimbra on the last day of the 2010–11 season, coming on as a 77th-minute substitute for Manuel José.

 A serious injury limited Alvarinho's prospects at Paços, and after loans to third division sides C.D.
 Fátima and S.C.U.
 Torreense, he joined Sport Benfica e Castelo Branco of the same tier in 2012.